davidmegginson/aerial-lift-bridge/README.md

 ## Author

 Started by David Megginson, August 2024.
+Major texture and UV-mapping improvements by [@VoladorUK](https://github.com/VoladorUK).
 Attribution is appreciated, but not required.